 - Security – Hollis can help with data protection and offer advice on proper use, notice, consent, choice, access, rectification and erasure.
 Additionally we can make sure that data and security strategies are aligned enabling IT teams to be more effective when planning for GDPR compliance.

-- IT Processes – We review existing IT and data management processes, how GDPR will influence them and assess the impact as well as helping organisations to manage the required changes.
+- IT Processes – We review existing IT and data management processes, how GDPR influences them and help organisations to manage the required changes.

 - People – We provide training to help employees understand GDPR and the risks and impact of improper data usage.